cosbgn/tailwindcss-tooltips/README.md

 # tailwindcss-tooltips
 Very simple css only tooltips for Tailwind css.
 See the demo at https://play.tailwindcss.com/2eBipAu8Bt

-If you store data in Google Sheets check out [Chartmat.com](https://chartmat.com?utm_source=github&utm_medium=tailwind-tooltips) - It's a small tool to build dashboards and internal apps on top of Google Sheets (built with Tailwind!) - The first few users can get a 70% discount

 # Edit your Tailwind.css file:
 Add the followind code on your Tailwind.css file: